 Stop stressing about your corner TV, and start swinging it out to whatever angle you'd like to watch from, then easily tuck it back when you're not using it.
 Full-motion mounts also let you tilt the TV up or down, solving that pesky TV glare problem.

 There are a couple things that you should remember when mounting a TV in the corner with a full-motion mount, the first being that you should check how high your TV will hang once mounted, as this is going to majorly effect your comfort.

 Use the SANUS Heightfinder to calculate the exact, perfect height for your room.The last thing you want is to be crooning your neck to watch your favorite programs, so try to keep it close to eye-level.
 After you've found the perfect height, you'll definitely want to check the distance.
 Yes, it's in a corner, but make sure it's not a far distant corner, or that when you pull out the full-motion mount that it doesn't come out too close to the seating area.

 Components and Wires

 Looking for more information?
-Check out the video below on how to mount your TV in a corner.
+Check out the video below where Victoria explains how to mount your TV in a corner.